Why go on a walking safari?

 What sort of walking safaris are available in South Africa?

+South Africa has the widest range of walking safaris in Africa.
 Guided walks range from easy one hour strolls to intensive multi-day backpacking expeditions.
 In reserves where walking safaris are offered, visitors to a lodge or rest camp can choose to take a guided walk in place of drive.
 To make walking the focus of a visit, specialist trails camps are the best option, generally referred to as Wilderness Trails.
 For the more adventurous, it’s possible to backpack and camp, or even sleep under the stars.

 When is the best time of year to go on a walking safari?